 It is of great importance also, that the believer, who has already received RECONCILIATION, should obtain a deeper, and more spiritual conception of its meaning, and blessedness.
-If the power of the blood in REDEMPTION is rooted in RECONCILIATION, then a fuller knowledge of what power of the blood.
+If the power of the blood in REDEMPTION is rooted in RECONCILIATION, then a fuller knowledge of what RECONCILIATION is, is the surest way to obtain a fuller experience of the power of the blood.
 The heart that is surrendered to the teaching of the Holy Spirit will surely learn what RECONCILIATION means.
 May our hearts be opened wide to receive it.